London Underground: Ticketing

 In 2014, TfL became the first public transport provider in the world to accept payment from contactless bank cards.
 The Underground first started accepting contactless debit and credit cards in September 2014.
 This was followed by the adoption of Apple Pay in 2015 and Android Pay in 2016, allowing payment using a contactless-enabled phone or smartwatch.
-Over 500 million journeys have taken place using contactless, and TfL has become one of Europe's largest contactless merchants, with around 1 in 10 contactless transactions in the UK taking place on the TfL network.
+Over 500million journeys have taken place using contactless payments, and TfL has become one of Europe's largest contactless merchants, with around 1 in 10 contactless transactions in the UK taking place on the TfL network.
 This technology, developed in-house by TfL, has been licensed to other major cities like New York City and Boston.

 A concessionary fare scheme is operated by London Councils for residents who are disabled or meet certain age criteria.
 Residents born before 1951 were eligible after their 60th birthday, whereas those born in 1955 will need to wait until they are 66.
-Called a "Freedom Pass" it allows free travel on TfL-operated routes at all times and is valid on some National Rail services within London at weekends and after 09:30 on Monday to Fridays.
+Called a "Freedom Pass", it allows free travel on TfL-operated routes at all times and is valid on some National Rail services within London at weekends and after 09:30 on Monday to Friday.
 Since 2010, the Freedom Pass has included an embedded holder's photograph; it lasts five years between renewals.

 In addition to automatic and staffed faregates at stations, the Underground also operates on a proof-of-payment system.
-The system is patrolled by both uniformed and plain-clothes fare inspectors with hand-held Oyster-card readers.
-Passengers travelling without a valid ticket must pay a penalty fare of £80 (£40 if paid within 21 days) and can be prosecuted for fare evasion under the Regulation of Railways Act 1889 and Transport for London Byelaws.
+The system is patrolled by both uniformed and plain-clothes fare inspectors with hand-held Oyster card readers.
+Passengers travelling without a valid ticket must pay a penalty fare of £80 (£40 if paid within 21days) and can be prosecuted for fare evasion under the Regulation of Railways Act 1889 and Transport for London Byelaws.

 Hours of operation

-The tube closes overnight during the week, but since 2016, the Central, Jubilee, Northern, Piccadilly, and Victoria lines, as well as a short section of the London Overground have operated all night on Friday and Saturday nights.
+All of the tube closes overnight during the week, but since 2016, parts or all of the Central, Jubilee, Northern, Piccadilly, and Victoria lines, as well as a short section of the London Overground's Windsrush line have operated all night on Friday and Saturday nights.
 The first trains run from about 05:00 and the last trains until just after 01:00, with later starting times on Sunday mornings.
 The nightly closures are used for maintenance, but some lines stay open on New Year's Eve and run for longer hours during major public events such as the 2012 London Olympics.
 Some lines are occasionally closed for scheduled engineering work at weekends.

 The Underground runs a limited service on Christmas Eve with some lines closing early, and does not operate on Christmas Day.
 Since 2010 a dispute between London Underground and trade unions over holiday pay has resulted in a limited service on Boxing Day.